-The Toilet Flapper is a valve at the bottom of the toilet tank.
+The toilet flapper is a valve at the bottom of the toilet tank.
 You may need to remove it in the case of it leaking water in the bowl of the toilet from the tank.
-If you notice such occurrence it is advisable that you fix it as soon as possible.
+If you notice such an occurrence, you should fix it as soon as possible.

 Buying a replacement flapper is not very costly, replacing it is even easier.
 If you know the make and model of your toilet, you can easily buy a replacement flapper at your nearest hardware store.

-Alternatively, if you do not; then you just need to remove the old flapper and take it along with you to the store.
-The whole process will take less than 10 minutes, and a trip to the store.
+Alternatively, if you do not, then you need to remove the old flapper and take it along with you to the store.
+The whole process will take less than 10 minutes and a trip to the store.
 And the good thing is, it is, quite easy, anyone can do it, and here is how to.

-- Stoop the water supply.
-You can either simply turn of the valve located at the back of the toilet, somewhere below the tank.
-Or if you want to be super sure and/or the particular valve is stuck, just turn off the water supply for the whole house, it won’t take long.
+- Stop the water supply.
+You can either turn off the valve located at the back of the toilet, somewhere below the tank.
+Or if you want to be super sure and/or the particular valve is stuck, turn off the water supply for the whole house, it won’t take long.

-- Now, to remove the flapper; firstly take out the chain from the flush lever.
+- Now, to remove the flapper, firstly take out the chain from the flush lever.
 Now, gently take out the damaged flapper from the top of the overflow tube.
-In case the flapper is attached by means of flapper ears, unhook them from the tube.
-Some newer models have to be removed by bending the flapper ears out of the pins on the flush valve.
-Don’t worry, you’ll figure out what to do when it is in front of you.
+In case the flapper is attached utilizing flapper’s ears, unhook them from the tube.
+Some newer models are removed by bending the flapper ears out of the pins on the flush valve.
+Don’t worry.
+You’ll figure out what to do when it is in front of you.

 - Now is the time to make that trip to the plumbing supply store.
-Although taking the old flapper along with you is a solid step, knowing the Toilet’s model no. and manufacturer info might be a good idea.
+Although taking the old flapper along with you is a substantial step, knowing the Toilet’s model number and manufacturer info might be a good idea.
 Especially if the current flapper itself, was a replacement too.

-Leaking and damaged flappers lead to lots and lots of water being wasted.
-It is bad for the environment (Duh!) and also makes a dent in your pocket in the guise of the water bill.
-Hope this guide helps you in avoiding all that.
+Leaking and damaged flappers lead to lots and lots of wasted water.
+Leaks terrible for the environment, and they are costly.
+I hope this guide helps you in avoiding all that.